-ART Art Department Flow Chart 5,6
+ART Art Department Flow Chart 6 7

-ENGLISH LANGUAGE ARTS English Language Arts Flowchart 7,8
+ENGLISH LANGUAGE ARTS English Language Arts Flowchart 8 9

-FAMILY AND CONSUMER SCIENCE 9
+FAMILY AND CONSUMER SCIENCE 10

-HEALTH EDUCATION 10
+HEALTH EDUCATION 11

-MATHEMATICS Mathematics Flowchart 11, 12
+MATHEMATICS Mathematics Flowchart 12 13

-MUSIC Music Flowchart 13-15
+MUSIC Music Flowchart 14-15 16

-PHYSICAL EDUCATION 16
+PHYSICAL EDUCATION 17-18

-SCIENCE Science Flowchart 18-20
+SCIENCE Science Flowchart 19-20 21

-SOCIAL STUDIES Social Studies Flowchart 21, 22
+SOCIAL STUDIES Social Studies Flowchart 22 23

-TECHNOLOGY 23
+TECHNOLOGY 24

-WORLD LANGUAGES World Languages Flowchart 24, 25
+WORLD LANGUAGES World Languages Flowchart 25 26

+ART

+Art 6

-Art 6 Art is a required subject for all sinth and a students.
-It is an Grades: 6 Art is a required subject for all sixth grade students.
+Art is a required subject for all sixth grade students.
 It is an extension of the elementary art experience.
-Students are Course Length: 10 weeks introduced to projects that reinforce an understanding of the Course Longui. elements of art as they relate to composition.
+Students are introduced to projects that reinforce an understanding of the elements of art as they relate to composition.
 Projects are designed to allow for individual student creativity within designated objectives aimed at student understanding of the visual arts creative process.
 Students are given an opportunity to explore computer graphics and/or multimedia projects.
+Artists and art history are included in specific projects to reinforce student comprehension of the role of art in history.

+Art 7

-Artists and art history are included in specific projects to reinforce student comprehension of the role of art in history. · · · · · · · · · · · · · · · · · · · Art 7 Art is a required subject for seventh grade students.
-The early Grades: 7 secondary program continues to provide an opportunity for the Course Length: 20 weeks exploration of materials and development of self-expression through a variety of art experiences.
+Art is a required subject for seventh grade students.
+The early secondary program continues to provide an opportunity for the exploration of materials and development of self-expression through a variety of art experiences.
 In Art 7, students learn how various art activities were developed as part of man's needs in society.
 The influence these activities have had on past world events and implications for the future are part of the curriculum.
 Students are given an opportunity to explore computer graphics and/or multimedia projects.
 Artists and art history are included in specific projects to reinforce student comprehension of the role of art in history.

+Art 8

-Art 8 Art is an optional course for eighth grade students.
-This course Grades: 8 will further develop concepts and skills covered in seventh Course Length: 40 weeks grade.
-The eighth grade program similarly emphasizes an C overview of subject areas, tools and materials, with additional emphasis on individual development and creativity.
+Art is an optional course for eighth grade students.
+This course will further develop concepts and skills covered in seventh grade.
+The eighth grade program similarly emphasizes an overview of subject areas, tools and materials, with additional emphasis on individual development and creativity.
 Students learn to communicate thoughts, develop ideas, and express feelings.
 Students also learn how to analyze and evaluate their own work and the work of their classmates through class discussion.
 They will develop pride in their work, and the works of others, as they learn techniques for displaying it.
 The students are given the opportunity to explore computer graphics and/or multimedia projects.
 Artists and art history are included in specific projects to reinforce student comprehension of the role of art in history.

-Studio in Art Studio in Art is a foundation level art class offered to all high Grades: 8 school students, as well as eighth grade advanced students who Course Length: 40 weeks qualify for the course.
-Students successfully completing this quality for the course.
-Sindenis successfully comments into 1 foundation level art class receive one high school credit, which satisfies the art/music graduation requirement.
-As an overview foundation level art class receive one high school credit, which foundation level art class receive one high school credit, which satisfies the art/music graduation requirement.
-As an overview foundation level art class receive one high school credit, which satisfies the art/music graduation requirement.
-As an overview of the field of art, it embodies drawing and painting in various foundation level art class receive one high school credit, which satisfies the art/music graduation requirement.
-As an overview of the field of art, it embodies drawing and painting in various media, sculpture, three-dimensional design and computer foundation level art class receive one high school credit, which satisfies the art/music graduation requirement.
+Studio in Art

+Studio in Art is a foundation level art class offered to all high school students, as well as eighth grade advanced students who qualify for the course.
+Students successfully completing this foundation level art class receive one high school credit, which satisfies the art/music graduation requirement.
 As an overview of the field of art, it embodies drawing and painting in various media, sculpture, three-dimensional design and computer graphics.
 Studio in Art is recommended for students who intend to pursue a sequence in the fine arts.

-Prerequisite: Acceptance into the course is based upon a foundation level art class receive one high school credit, which satisfies the art/music graduation requirement.
-As an overview of the field of art, it embodies drawing and painting in various media, sculpture, three-dimensional design and computer graphics.
-Studio in Art is recommended for students who intend to pursue a sequence in the fine arts.
+Prerequisite: Acceptance into the course is based upon a drawing assessment given during the 7th grade and teacher recommendation.

+ART DEPARTMENT

+Visual and Media Arts

+K-5 Art - 40 minutes per week Art 6 - 10 weeks per year Art 7 - 20 weeks per year

+ART 8 40 weeks STUDIO IN ART

-Special Note: Flow chart depicts the suggested electives for each foundation course; however, ANY FIRST YEAR ELECTIVE may be taken.
-Design and Drawing for Production I MUST be taken before continuing on in the Design and Drawing for Production sequence.
+Special Note: Flow chart depicts the suggested electives for each foundation course.
+However, students may choose any elective from the flow chart above once they satisfy their NYS requirement.

 Graduation Requirements: One unit of art or music is required for graduation.
-ONLY the "Comprehensive Foundation Courses" or "Music in Our Lives" fulfill this NYSED requirement.
+ONLY the "Comprehensive Foundation Courses" fulfill this NYSED requirement for art.
 Elective courses DO NOT.

-FIVE UNIT SEQUENCES FOR REGENTS CREDIT
+FIVE UNIT SEQUENCES FOR REGENT'S CREDIT